 Q: Why is my house using so much water?

-Any appliance in your home that relies on water can be a potential source of water waste if there’s an unaddressed problem.
+Any appliance in your home that relies on water can be a potential source of water waste (and a high water bill) if there’s an unaddressed problem.
 And since your water heater holds a large amount of water, if there’s a leak, disconnected component, or overdue maintenance, the inefficiency can significantly increase your water usage.
 If your water heater is outdated, get it replaced.
 It costs more in the short-term, but it’ll help you save on bills in the long run.

 A stressed woman is looking at her high water bill online.
 Her head is in her hands because the price has increased.